ArachnidAbby/BCL/contributing.md

 ## Write and run tests!

 Your PR will be denied if it does not pass tests.
 Also, include failing and passing tests for correct and common error behavior.
+Also note, some bugs cause tests to not work when run together, but work when run seperately.

 <br>...